stefansavev/random-projections-at-berlinbuzzwords/README.md

 A library for approximate nearest neighbor search.
 This library can be used to:

-* search words represented as word vectors
+* efficiently search words represented as word vectors
-* search documents using a dense representation from Latent Dirichlet Allocation (LDA) and SVD
+* efficiently search documents using a dense representation from Latent Dirichlet Allocation (LDA) and SVD
-* build an image search engine
+* efficiently search representations of deep neural networks
-* build a music search engine
+* as a component of a recommendation system
-* build a recommendation system
+* as a component of image search engine
-* search representations of deep neural networks
+* as a component of a music search engine

 The library was presented at BerlinBuzzwords 2015 in the following talk: